fbpx

 team building activities for teens

 There is no better teen building activity for teens than an obstacle course relay.
 Here you can set up team type activities that force the teens to communicate, work together, and cheer each other on to get across the finish line.
-The catch of this obstacle course is that all the teens on the team must finish at the same time.
+The catch with this obstacle course is that all the teens on the team must finish at the same time.
 It really teaches kids the value of teamwork and working to help others accomplish a common goal.

 Thankful Challenge